sdiehl/wiwinwlh/tutorial.md

-By virtue of Haskell being the only language to actually explore this point in the design space, knowledge about lazy evaluation is not widely absorbed into the collective programmer consciousness and can often be non-intuitive to the novice.
-Some time is often needed to fully grok how lazy evaluation works and how to wield it's great power and when to force strictness.
+By virtue of Haskell being the only language to actually explore this point in the design space, knowledge about lazy evaluation is not widely absorbed into the collective programmer consciousness and can often be non-intuitive.
+Some time is often needed to fully grok how lazy evaluation works and how to wield it's when to force strictness.

 Strictness
 ----------

 There are several evaluation models for the lambda calculus:

-* Strict - Evaluation is said to be strict if all arguments are evaluated before the body of a function.
+* **Strict** - Evaluation is said to be strict if all arguments are evaluated before the body of a function.
-* Non-strict - Evaluation is non-strict if the arguments are not necessarily evaluated before entering the body of a function.
+* **Non-strict** - Evaluation is non-strict if the arguments are not necessarily evaluated before entering the body of a function.

 These ideas give rise to several models, Haskell itself use the *call-by-need*